uniqueck/fhem-departure/README.md

-# Departure Monitor for FHEM
+# Departure monitor for FHEM
 Departure is a fhem modul, which creates readings for the next departures of a station.

 ## How to install